 Being mostly self taught, for many years Kimerlee's work was captured with inexpensive equipment and very limited resources, working many jobs to keep a horse in her life and film in her camera.
-Her love of the horse and perseverence for what she believes in, a desire to learn, share and educate through art and awareness has been a driving force for over 11 years now.
+Her love of the horse and perseverance for what she believes in, a desire to learn, share and educate through art and awareness has been a driving force for over 17 years.

-Her work reflects passion, purpose and is fused with environmental consciousness.
-Dedicated to the cause Kimerlee's hope is to inspire others, not only to appreciate the beauty of these creatures, but to take an interest in helping preserve their place on this land.
+- The work reflects passion, purpose and is fused with environmental consciousness.
+Dedicated to the cause, Kimerlee's hope is to inspire others, not only to appreciate the beauty of these creatures, but to take an interest in helping preserve their place on this land.
 The same land that they allowed us to travel upon as we revolutionized this country not that many years ago.
-Now, sadly, America's wild horses are facing their final stand as we continue to round them up, stockpile them in long term holding and ship them off to destinations "unknown"...slaughter...while rapidly destroying our nations heritage.
+Now, sadly, America's wild horses are facing their final stand as we continue to round them up, stockpile them in long term holding and ship them off to destinations "unknown"...while rapidly destroying our nations heritage.
 Kimerlee firmly believes by the history laid behind us, that we are destroying ourselves in the process.

-Wild Mustangs.
+- Wild Mustangs.
 Without them the great west was not possible.
 We traveled, explored and built this land by holding onto their manes and riding the spirit of their hearts.
 We can honor that gift by being their voice.
-These beautiful legends, magnificent symbols of freedom and grace are being shipped for their homes, families torn apart and an icon will soon be lost forever.
-It is my hope to not only celebrate the beauty and magnificence of the creatures but to help them.
-The are a living breathing history museum, a vital element in our heritage, to our eco-sysytem and to our humanity.
+These beautiful legends, magnificent symbols of freedom and grace are being stripped from their homes, families torn apart and an icon will soon be lost forever.
+It is my hope to not only celebrate the beauty and magnificence of these creatures but to help them.
+They are a living breathing history museum, a vital element in our heritage, to our eco-sysytem and to our humanity.
 To lose them would be a tragically irresponsible disrespect to our past, present and future.

 Interview for the #IMWITHTHEBAND campaigns release